ViLPy/Valamis/README.md

 If deployed against a portlet container, the end-user features are available via the portlet's standard View mode, while administrative features are available via the Edit mode.
 Also there is another portlet for question editor, quiz editor and gradebook.

+### LRS
+TinCan LRS endpoint is set by default to use our internal LRS, so no need to configure something.
+Internal LRS endpoint is: `<youd-domain>/learn-portlet/TincanApi`

+If you need to customize it, settings can be found in admin portlet on settings tab.

 ### Download
 Github has deprecated the Download section.
 You can download the latest distributable from here: **http://opensource.arcusys.com/learn/learn-web/1.4.5/**